AnteDujic/Fundamentals-of-Data-Analysis/README.md

 Box plot is a method for graphically demonstrating the locality, spread and skewness groups of numerical data through their quartiles.
 [20] Box plots show the five-number summary of a set of data: including the minimum score, first (lower) quartile, median, third (upper) quartile, and maximum score.
 [21]

 ![](https://github.com/AnteDujic/Fundamentals-of-Data-Analysis/blob/main/plots/Boxplot.png)

+After understanding these plots it is very easy to make instant conclusions about the data.
+Iris Dataset has been used here as an example.
+This dataset is a multivariate dataset that is often used in data mining, classification and clustering examples and to test algorithms. [] Only certain features of the given dataset are being plotted, just to show how useful plotting the data can be.